AzugBe/azugbe.github.io/_pages/about.md

 In 2018, Glenn Colpaert joined the AZUG crew as a volunteer.

 In 2022, Tom Kerkhove decided to focus on other things allowing new people to join the crew.
+Karel De Winter joined the team.

 ## Crew